 Chapter 1: Sold Into Prison

 "Mia!"
-A stern, male voice called sternly.
+A stern, male voice called out.

 "We are not your parents," snapped the woman, "I only have one child, and that is not you.
 There is no way I could give birth to a child of your kind."
 The little girl did not answer to this.
-"You are going to be sent to a new home."
+"You are going to be sent to a new location."
 The woman stated.

 The little girl looked up, shocked and frightened.
 "But-but why?!
 I've never done anything wrong!
 Please," the little girl begged, "please, don't send me away."